Finding an AA Meeting in Ohio

 What Is AA?

 Alcoholics Anonymous involves meetings of people who are trying to resolve their drinking issues.
 Keep in mind that AA meetings don’t cost anything to attend.
 There are also no education or age requirements that you must meet if you want to participate.
-The main goal of AA is to help people who are experiencing alcohol use disorder reach sobriety.
+The main goal of AA is to help people who are experiencing alcohol use disorder reach sobriety and it’s been around for a while.

 Signs of an Alcohol Use Disorder

-If you or someone close to you has been drinking heavily, there are numerous signs that indicate you may be experiencing an alcohol use disorder.
+If you or someone close to you has been drinking heavily, numerous signs indicate you may be experiencing an alcohol use disorder.
 Keep in mind that these disorders can be anywhere from mild to severe in how serious the symptoms are.
-The primary signs of an alcohol use disorder include:
+According to a study by Mayo Clinic, the primary signs of an alcohol use disorder include:

-When looking specifically at alcohol withdrawal, this issue can occur following consistent use of alcohol over an extended period of time.
-However, it’s possible for symptoms to start anywhere from a few hours after your last drink to several days later.
-The main signs of alcohol withdrawal include:
+When looking specifically at alcohol withdrawal, this issue can occur following consistent use of alcohol over an extended period.
+However, symptoms can start anywhere from a few hours after your last drink to several days later.
+According to a study by Richard Saitz published in 1998, the main signs of alcohol withdrawal include:

 Why Is AA Important?